 “The novel picks him up at rock bottom, in the throes of that addiction and trying to overcome it, and then kind of carries him through his recovery.
 I think in a lot of ways The Shining is about alcoholism and Doctor Sleep is actually about recovery.
 They go together pretty well that way,” said Flanagan.

 With his shining back, Doc Dan connects with a phenomenally gifted teenager, Abra Stone, played by newcomer Kyliegh Curran, “who shines as well, and even more so than he did as a kid,” said Flanagan.
-And she’s desperately in need of some psychic help, much like Danny needed Dick Halloran (Scatman Crothers) back in the Overlook days.
+And she’s desperately in need of some psychic help, much as Danny needed Dick Hallorann (Scatman Crothers) back in the Overlook days.

 And he wasn’t the only one who saw it immediately.
-“When she left the room, Ewan kind of looked at us, and we we’re all kind of shell shocked by it, and he said, ‘Well it’s clearly her, isn’t it?’”
+“When she left the room, Ewan kind of looked at us, and we’re all kind of shell-shocked by it, and he said, ‘Well, it’s clearly her, isn’t it?’”

 Though this is her first film, Curran beat out some 900 other actors for the job after her self-taped audition rose to the top of the pile.
 Flanagan apparently knew she was a star the moment she came in to read with McGregor (the bench scene shown in the trailer) and “she just WAS Abra.
 It was one of those things that was so clear, so fast.
 And it was such a shock for someone who had so little experience to be able to do that,” said Flanagan.

 So prepare for hard-R nightmares aplenty, as Doctor Sleep — also starring Bruce Greenwood as Dr. John Dalton, Carl Lumbly as Dick Hallorann, and Alex Essoe as Wendy Torrance — is set to awaken in theaters Nov.
 8, 2019.